Kansas City Schools with Nursing Programs

 Associate in Applied Science in LPN to ADN Bridge

 The Associate in Applied Science in LPN (licensed practical nurse) to ADN (associate's degree nursing) Bridge program is designed for licensed practical nurses who wish to complete their associate's degree in nursing.
-The program allows students to complete requirements needed to obtain an associate's degree.
 The degree can be completed in approximately one year.
-Some program courses can include professional transition and child-centered nursing.
+Some program courses include professional transition and child-centered nursing.
 Legal and ethical issues in the nursing field are surveyed in the professional transition course.
-Child-centered nursing covers topics such as communication, child development and ethical issues.
+Child-centered nursing covers topics such as communication, lifespan development and leadership trends.

-Rockhurst University is a private 4-year university with four colleges: the College of Arts and Sciences, the Helzberg School of Management, the School of Graduate and Professional Studies and the Research College of Nursing.
+Rockhurst University is a private 4-year university with four colleges: the College of Arts and Sciences, the Helzberg School of Management, and the School of Graduate and Professional Studies.
+The nursing programs are offered through a partnership with the Research College of Nursing.
 The nursing college offers two degrees in nursing at the undergraduate and graduate levels.

 Bachelor of Science in Nursing

-The traditional Bachelor of Science in Nursing includes general education courses as well as major courses.
-Students with a bachelor's degree in another field can enroll in the accelerated Bachelor of Science in Nursing.
+The accelerated Bachelor of Science in Nursing includes general education courses as well as major courses.
+Students with a bachelor's degree in another field can enroll in the accelerated Bachelor of Science in Nursing and complete it in 12 months.
 This program does not include the typical general education courses in a bachelor's degree curriculum.
 Students interested in enrolling in this program may need to complete additional program prerequisites.
 Some required courses include elderly adult health, professional concepts and pharmacology.
 The elderly adult health course surveys healthy aging and adaptation of aging adults.
 The professional concepts course emphasizes professional development in the field of nursing.
 In the pharmacology course, students learn about topics such as pharmacological nursing therapy and pharmacological classifications.
+The school also offers a traditional BSN program.

 Master of Science in Nursing

-The Master of Science in Nursing degree program provides students with the opportunity to choose from several tracks, including nurse educator, executive nurse practice, family nurse practitioner, clinical nurse leader and registered nurse.
+The Master of Science in Nursing degree program provides students with the opportunity to choose from four tracks, including adult-gerontological nurse practitioner, executive practice & healthcare leadership (EPHL), nurse educator, and family nurse practitioner.
 Some courses a graduate student may take include community nursing and professional nursing leadership.
 The community nursing course focuses on management of nursing practices on a global scale.
 Students learn about vulnerable populations, community assessment and disaster management.
 The course in professional nursing leadership involves clinical practice for students to gain hands-on experience.

 University of Missouri - Kansas City